farmsmart/farmsmart-firebase/README.md

 - Should include tests in same directory as the module
 - Should follow a `describe('My Module')` ... `it('should ...')` format
-- Must use a `.test.js` suffix in the filename
+- Must use a `.unit.test.js` suffix in the filename

 ```
 functions/
   firestore/
     content/
       on_write.f.js
-      on_write.test.js
+      on_write.unit.test.js
 ```

-Test configuration is managed in the `jest` section of `package.json`.
-We use `jest-dot-reporter` by default for simplified output in the console.
+Test configuration is managed in the `jest.config.js`.
+By default use `npm run test` for simplified output in the console.

 ### Running functions locally